Death toll from Maui fire climbs to 93

 Maui’s firefighting efforts may have been hampered by limited staff and equipment.

-Bobby Lee, president of the Hawaii Firefighters Association, said there are a maximum of 65 county firefighters working at any given time, who are responsible for three islands: Maui, Molokai and Lanai.
+Bobby Lee, president of the Hawaii Firefighters Association, said there are no more than 65 county firefighters working at any given time, who are responsible for three islands: Maui, Molokai and Lanai.

 “It’s not that people didn’t try to do anything,” Curran said.
 “The fire went from zero to 100.”